mdp0023/SVInsight/doc/_build/html/_sources/Background/background.rst.txt

 + QUNOCCHU: Percent of housing units that are unoccupied
     - ['B25002_001E', 'B25002_003E']

-+ QMOHO: Percent of housing unts that are mobile homes
++ QMOHO: Percent of housing units that are mobile homes
     - ['B25024_001E', 'B25024_010E']

 + MDHSEVAL: Median housing value (inversely related to vulnerability)